TeamCOMPAS/COMPAS/README.md

 [//]: ## (Outline features)
 COMPAS is a publicly available rapid binary population synthesis code (https://compas.science/) that is developed for easily adjustable evolution prescriptions and model parameters.
 COMPAS draws binary properties from a set of initial distributions, and evolves a binary star from zero-age main sequence to the end of its life as a compact remnant.
 It has been used for inference from observations of gravitational wave mergers, Galactic double neutron stars, and radio pulsars.

 ## Documentation
 [Getting started](https://github.com/TeamCOMPAS/COMPAS/tree/master/docs/getting_started.md)
 [Specifications](https://github.com/TeamCOMPAS/COMPAS/tree/master/docs/COMPAS_Doc.pdf)
 [Post-processing](https://github.com/TeamCOMPAS/COMPAS/tree/master/postProcessing)

 ## Contact
-Please email your queries to XXX@gmail.com.
+Please email your queries to compas-user@googlegroups.com.
 You are also welcome to join the [COMPAS User Google Group](https://groups.google.com/forum/#!members/compas-user) to engage in discussions with COMPAS users and developers.

 ## Acknowledgements
-If you use this code or parts of this code for results presented in a scientific publication, we would greatly appreciate if you send us your paper reference and make your output data publicly available by uploading it to the [COMPAS Zenodo community](https://zenodo.org/communities/compas/).
+If you use this code or parts of this code for results presented in a scientific publication, we would greatly appreciate if you send us your paper reference and make your input settings and output data publicly available by uploading it to the [COMPAS Zenodo community](https://zenodo.org/communities/compas/).
 Please also kindly include citations to the two following papers:

 1. Stevenson S., Vigna-Gómez A., Mandel I., Barrett J. W., Neijssel C. J., Perkins D., de Mink S. E., 2017, [Nature Communications, 8, 14906](https://ui.adsabs.harvard.edu/abs/2017NatCo...814906S/abstract)
 2. Vigna-Gómez A., Neijssel C. J., Stevenson S., Barrett J. W., Belczynski K., Justham S., de Mink S., M&uuml;ller B., Podsiadlowski Ph., Renzo M., Szécsi D., Mandel I., 2018, [MNRAS, 481, 4009](https://ui.adsabs.harvard.edu/abs/2018MNRAS.481.4009V/abstract)